 Quarterly data for all of the economic variables were obtained for the period from 1970 to 2009.
-Data for employment was obtained from the Bureau of Labor Statistics while the growth rate of GDP and growth rate of GDI were obtained from the Bureau of Economic Analysis, each of which is reported in terms of seasonally-adjusted annualized rates.
-Basic statistics for the variables can be found in table 1 (see appendix) followed by a discussion of the behavior of each.
+Data for employment, growth in GDP and growth in GDI are reported in terms of seasonally-adjusted annualized rates.
+Basic statistics for the variables can be found in table 1 followed by a discussion of the behavior of each.